gisberger/flood_census_with_land_use/README.md

 This is the second iteration of my flood exposure analysis for Landkreis Altötting.
 The [first version](https://github.com/gisberger/flood-exposure-altoetting-v1) estimated affected population using a 100m census grid overlaid with flood hazard polygons and a simple area-weighting approach.

-This version refines the method by incorporating ALKIS land use data — specifically residential area classifications — to distribute population more realistically.
+This version refines the method by incorporating ALKIS land use data containing specifically residential area classifications to distribute population more realistically.
 Instead of assuming people are spread uniformly across a census cell, the calculation now concentrates them in areas classified as residential, then checks how much of that residential area is flooded.

 During the process, I also discovered that the BfG operates multiple flood risk map portals with different data vintages, and that the LfU Bayern publishes its own Beiblätter with yet another set of numbers — which resolved a confusing discrepancy from the first project and added a four-way comparison to the analysis.